Maismaus/Maismaus.github.io/content/blog/202510-ctftips/index.md

 > EVERY resource that is accessed via HTTP is a single request with no threaded connection between them.
 If you load a web page with an HTML file that within it contains three <img> tags hitting the same server, there will be four TCP connections negotiated and opened, four data transfers, four connections closed.
 There is simply no state kept at the server at the protocol level that will have the server know anything about you as you come in.

 **What does this mean in the context of a CTF?** This means that the client and server must communicate expectations.
-When clicking a button, the client already knows what request to send to the server.
+When clicking a button, the client already knows the request it needs to send to the server in order to execute the buttons functionality.

 Conversely, when a server receives a request, it has no context about the request.
 That's why you send a session ID for authentication and the full context of what you are trying to do in the request body.
-The server then blindly executes your request, but it doesn't know anything about the context of your request except what is supplied in the HTTP request.
+The server then blindly executes your request, but it doesn't know anything about its context except what is supplied in the HTTP request.

 All this metadata can be analyzed (and altered) in Burp Suite.

-So when approaching any hacking challenge, make sure you understand that what you see in the browser is just the tip of the iceberg, and the underlying data provides a treasure trove of information about the inner workings of an application.
+So when approaching any hacking challenge, make sure you understand that what you see in the browser is just the tip of the iceberg, and the underlying data provides a treasure trove of information.
+Understanding the inner workings of the Mendix client is essential for hacking it.

 #### Understand the JavaScript API
 Once you understand the client – server relationship, you can start to dive into the functions that the browser has available.
 Most of this is done through the [Client API](https://docs.mendix.com/apidocs-mxsdk/apidocs/client-api/).
 You should be able to write and execute Client API JavaScript.